 There is no direct access from Chillingham Castle to the Cattle Park.

-- Dogs, including guide and assistance dogs, are not allowed into the cattle park.
+- Dogs, including guide and assistance dogs, are not allowed into the Cattle Park.
 This is because the responses of the cattle, to dogs of any size, can be unpredictable.
+Our Staff will happily look after your dogs whilst you enjoy a tour.

-- Wheelchairs are not suitable in the cattle park due to the unevenness of the terrain.
-However, our warden will be happy to show you around in her vehicle, at her discretion and with a minimum of 24 hours notice.
+- Wheelchairs can access the new Pavilion but are not suitable in the cattle park due to the unevenness of the terrain.
+However, our warden will be happy to show you around in his vehicle, if suited, at his discretion and with a minimum of 24 hours notice.
 Please note this vehicle can only accommodate two visitors.
-(Subject to COVID restrictions.)
+(Subject to any current COVID restrictions.)

 For directions, please visit our Location page.